flipkickmedia/uwebsockets-cmake/README.md

 A cmake build system for uWebSockets https://github.com/uNetworking/uWebSockets

 # Boilerplate
-This repository provides a cmake build system for uWebSockets and is compatible with v20.74.0
+This repository provides a modern cmake build system for uWebSockets and is compatible with v20.74.0

 You can extend this and build your own c++/c programs if you edit the CMakeLists.txt in the root of the repo.